akamai/terraform-provider-akamai/docs/resources/cps_dv_enrollment.md

       * `organization` - (Required The name of your company or organization.
 Enter the name as it appears in all legal documents and as it appears in the legal entity filing.
       * `organizational_unit` - (Required) Your organizational unit.
       * `state` - (Required) 	Your state or province.
-* `enable_multi_stacked_certificates` - (Optional) Whether to enable an ECDSA certificate in addition to an RSA certificate.
-CPS automatically performs all certificate operations on both certificates, and uses the best certificate for each client connection to your secure properties.
-If you are pinning the certificates, you need to pin both the RSA and the ECDSA certificate.
 * `network_configuration` - (Required) The network information and TLS Metadata you want CPS to use to push the completed certificate to the network.

     Requires these additional arguments: